 Physical and Numerical Modelling of Cave Propagation

-The preliminary phase of the project focused on using centrifuge testing to investigate caving mechanics.
+Beginning in 2013, this phase of the project focused on using centrifuge testing to investigate caving mechanics.
 A testing programme was carried out at the University of Pretoria Geotechnical Centrifuge Laboratory (shown below).
 The model material used was a weakly cemented cement and fly ash material, with a series of healed joints cut into it.
 The sample dimensions (500 × 450 × 50 mm) and test setup were designed to be approximately two-dimensional to allow visual observation of caving behaviour.
 The sample was placed in a custom made aluminium frame, with two thick panes of glass in front of the sample.
 The undercutting and material draw was simulated using a series of five pistons beneath the sample which were controlled remotely by solenoid valves.
 Vertical stress was applied primarily through the self-weight of the sample, along with some small weights placed on top of the sample.
 The weight was multiplied by the acceleration of the centrifuge (80 g).
 Horizontal stress was applied to the samples via bladders on the side of the sample, which was also multiplied by the centrifuge’s acceleration.

 The tests were monitored using on-board web cameras and a digital SLR.
 The photos taken by the SLR camera allow the particle image velocimetry (PIV) technique to be applied and the displacements within the sample quantified.
 The sample was also instrumented with acoustic emission sensors to record acoustic emission events as the sample caved.
 While the results served as a proof of concept, the data was not sufficient for in-depth analysis.
 This was attributed largely to the quality of the sensors and sensitivity of the system.